Last updated on August 11th, 2021 at 01:24 pm

 Why is Escobar’s tomb arousing interest?

-Thousands of people (locals and tourists) visit this tomb every year.
+Thousands of people (locals and tourists) visit this tomb every year as part of the Pablo Escobar tour.
 Some Colombians visit the cemetery to ask Escobar a favor as if he were a saint.
 The respect they have for Escobar’s grave is so great that they often bring him flowers.
 In 2018, on the 25th anniversary of the drug dealer’s death, strangers decorated his resting place with a multitude of colorful floral arrangements.

 Visiting this tomb is not an action reserved only for locals.
 Every year tourists from all over the world visit this place as many of the so-called narco tours have this cemetery as one of their destinations.
 During the visit, guides often comment on Escobar’s final days.
 The mysticism emanating from Pablo Escobar is so great that several celebrities have visited the grave to pay homage to the drug lord.
 An example of this was the famous American rapper Wiz Khalifa, who left flowers and marijuana on the grave.